cuhksam/emnlp2019.github.io/_pages/calls/submission.md

 Both abstract submissions and full paper submissions are to be made through the START system at [https://www.softconf.com/emnlp2019/papers/](https://www.softconf.com/emnlp2019/papers/).

+## Demo paper submissions

+Concurrent posting of demo submissions to arXiv is admissible.
+Accordingly, the anonymity period of long and short papers is of no relevance for demo submissions.

 ## Abstract submissions

 For all submissions, abstracts must be submitted by May 15, 2019, Pacific Daylight Savings Time (UTC -7h).
 No new submissions can be made after this deadline.